pandaroux007/Repuls-Client/README.md

 Google login support was improved, there is an attempt to force webGPU but it most likely won't work, that's about it.

 REPULS.IO is a game developed by [@developer-docski](https://github.com/tahirG?tab=sponsoring).
 This is just a native client made by me so that you can use the tiny benefits of a client before its release.
-Currently supports Windows(V1.21.1 Released)
+Currently supports Windows(V1.21.1 Released).
+THIS IS AN UNOFFICIAL CLIENT NOT AFFILIATED TO DOCSKI.

 ## What this client does: